The importance of Cloud Access Security Broker (CASB) grows as businesses rapidly adopt new cloud collaboration technologies and platforms.

 - Threat Prevention

-When CSPs (Cloud Service Solution Providers) are engaged outside the information risk management and legal function, you need to be at least aware of the major risks a your are accepting from the CSP vendors.
+When CSPs (Cloud Service Solution Providers) are engaged outside the information risk management and legal function, you need to be at least aware of the major risks you are accepting from the CSP vendors.
 Since cloud apps are evolving faster than ever, and customers of CSPs need to continuously monitor and govern access to all the new apps becoming available on the market.

 Your Comprehensive Cloud Data Governance and Access Checklist

 Here’s the Comprehensive Cloud Data Governance and Access Checklist, which includes questions you should consider to minimize the risks of you PII and valuable corporate data leaks.

 - How do you provide access to the right people in your organizations?